I2obiN/Java-Based-Password-Manager/README.md

 # PasswordScrape
-Generic Java Password Scraper for Chrome built on JNA and Win32Crypt functions for SQLite db
+Java Password Scraper for Chrome built on JNA and Win32Crypt functions

 Steps: